elizabeth-millicanbxsy/notes/README.md

 - Avoid over-engineering solutions.
 - Practice DRY (Don't Repeat Yourself) principle.
 - Comment your code effectively, but let the code itself do most of the talking through its clarity.

+# 2024-01-14
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+This quote reminds us that while writing code, strive for clarity and simplicity to ensure maintainability, scalability, and efficiency.
+Avoid unnecessary complexity; a program that's easy to understand is often easier to debug, extend, and collaborate on.
+It's not about how much code you write, but how elegantly you solve the problem with the least amount of clutter."

+In practice, this could mean using well-designed abstractions, adhering to DRY (Don't Repeat Yourself) principles, leveraging built-in language features, and continuously refactoring your code to improve its readability and structure.
+Always remember that you're writing code not just for computers to execute, but also for humans to read, comprehend, and maintain.